-- Set Can Comment or Can Edit as default access mode for newly added users.
+- Set Can edit as default access mode for newly added users.

 - When a Request in a private product is created via Service Desk, and Requester-Owner has Targetprocess user account, grant Requester-Owner with Direct Access to the Request via Targetprocess views.

 - When access to a high-level planning item is granted, populate it to all nested items.